 Health Benefits of Horse Chestnut

-Horse chestnut has a long history of use as a remedy, and modern research supports some of its traditional uses.
+Horse chestnut has a long history of use as an herbal remedy, and modern research supports some of its traditional uses.
 Based on scientific research, the most relevant horse chestnut benefits include:

 Strengthening veins.
 Horse chestnut has the ability to strengthen blood vessels to ameliorate conditions like varicose veins and chronic venous insufficiency.